k2view-academy/K2View-Academy/articles/Dataplease/01_dataplease_overview.md

   * Auto-generates a coherent **data story**, with or without user guidance.
   * Enforces **logical consistency across multiple disjoint tables**.

-Further articles walk through each step of the Dataplease app in more detail, under [dataplease_app](dataplease_app/README.md).
+Further articles walk through each step of the [Dataplease App](dataplease_app/README.md) in more details.